joinpursuit/FSW-CLI-Snowman/README.md

 ## Submission Instructions

 1. Complete the project
-1. Push your changes to your Fork
+1. Commit and push your changes to your fork
 1. Submit a Pull Request back to the assignment repo
 1. Paste a link to of your Fork on Canvas and submit

-For this assignment, you will build [hangman](http://www.justhangman.com/)

 ### Object Oriented Programming
 You should build this game in true OOP fashion.
 To write this game it will be helpful to think about the two players as referee and guesser.
 If you choose to make both roles interchangable your ComputerPlayer and HumanPlayer will need to have the same method calls available.
 Think about the following classes: